 What Is FRM® Exam Computer-Based Testing Like?

 The FRM® Exam is now computer-based.
-So, what is the FRM exam computer based training like?
-And what should you expect from a computer-based training (CBT) FRM exam?
+So, what is the FRM exam computer-based training like?
+And what should you expect from the computer-based training (CBT) FRM exam?
 This article answers these questions.

 Scheduling Your CBT FRM® Exam